MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     'My Secret' https://mi-lab-vault.vault.azure.net/secrets/mi-test/50644e90b13249b584c44b9f712f2e51 @{enabled=True; created=16…
     ```
 1. This secret can be used to authenticate to services that require a name and password.

+# RobertS - I was not able to get this lab to work, mainly because of the missing VM.
+I have used the Metadata Instance at least once before with success, so assume it is a doable lab.